 Interested in working at the MSSC?
 We hire the majority of our tutors during spring semester in preparation for the following academic year.
 We start accepting applications at the beginning of the spring semester.
+Review of applications begins after spring break and hiring is typically finished by mid-April.

 There are two positions: general tutor and lead tutor.
 Once hired, tutors typically continue to work until graduation and have opportunities to change between positions each semester as schedules and needs vary.